BrightspaceUI/button/README.md

 </head>
 ```

-The icon button shows an icon with offscreen text, and can be added by using the `<d2l-button-icon>` custom element.
+The icon button shows an icon with an aria-label, and can be added by using the `<d2l-button-icon>` custom element.
 It should be used when icons perform a clickable action.

 <!---
 ```